kanishkarj/kanishkarj-gatsby-portfolio/src/pages/markdown/blog/webpack-3-3-2018/post.md

 For more information on CleanWebpackPlugin check out the docs [here](https://github.com/johnagan/clean-webpack-plugin).

-Until now we only we only have bundled JS files, what about other files such as HTML and CSS ?
-Lets get to it.
+Until now we only we only have bundled JS files, what about other files such as HTML and CSS ? let's get to it.

 ## Reading HTML files

-This is how we will implement reading html files.
+This is how we will implement reading HTML files.
 First webpack reads the HTML file as string, then it prints the string back into a HTML file in the directory specified.
 It is easy to do this, we'll do this with the help of a loader and a plugin :

 [html-loader](https://github.com/webpack-contrib/html-loader) : Exports HTML as string.
 HTML is minimized when the compiler demands.
 [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) : Simplifies creation of HTML files to serve your webpack bundles.

-Lets install them :
+let's install them :
 ```shell
 npm i -D html-loader html-webpack-plugin
 ```